Drew Blickensderfer

-Andrew Blickensderfer, nicknamed "Blick", is an American NASCAR crew chief who is currently employed at Stewart-Haas Racing as the crew chief for the No. 10 Ford Mustang GT driven by Aric Almirola.
+Philip Andrew "Blick" Blickensderfer (born November 12, 1976) is an American NASCAR crew chief who is currently employed at Front Row Motorsports as the crew chief for the No. 4 Ford Mustang driven by Noah Gragson.
 He is a two-time Daytona 500-winning crew chief, having won it with Front Row Motorsports and Michael McDowell in 2021 as well as with Roush Fenway Racing and Matt Kenseth in 2009.

 Racing career

 Blickensderfer became interested in racing from his uncle and grandfather.
 Blickensderfer began going to local drag strips to help drivers prepare their cars.
 He purchased a modified to race, but soon quit racing the car.
 "I really didn't want to be in the car," Blickensderfer said.
 "I think everybody has aspirations when they get in the sport of being a race car driver.
 I wanted to be a crew chief, make the calls, prepare the cars."

 After moving to North Carolina, Blickensderfer started as the rear tire change pit crew member and mechanic for Dale Earnhardt, Inc.'s No. 1 car.
 He later joined Bill Davis Racing before joining Roush Racing in 2003 as crew member on the No. 60 car in the Busch Series and later Mark Martin's No. 6 Cup car.
 In 2007 he became the crew chief for the No. 17 Busch Series car and the combination had three wins during their Busch Series days.
 During the middle of the 2008 season, he became Carl Edwards' crew chief in the Nationwide Series, the new name for the former Busch Series.
 Edwards gave Blickenderfer complete control of the car adjustments.
 "He gave me free rein to do whatever I want,: Blickensderfer said.
 "When we started having some success, the ball of momentum kept getting bigger and bigger and everybody bought into the system."

 Blickensderfer took over crew chief duties for the No. 17 car in Sprint Cup, driven by Matt Kenseth, in December 2008 after Chip Bolin returned to be the team engineer.
 He won in his first race as a Sprint Cup crew chief in the 2009 Daytona 500 on February 15, 2009.
 He followed up with his second win at California Speedway in the following week which earned him the nickname "Mr. Perfect".
 The back to back wins to start the season made Kenseth the fifth driver to start a NASCAR season with two wins, the others being Marvin Panch (1957), Bob Welborn (1959), David Pearson (1976), and Jeff Gordon (1997).